 This series began with Memoir 1 in 1889 and was suspended in 1923 with Memoir 16.
 The series was renewed in 1968 with Memoir 17.
 Memoir 1 – Memoir 24 and Memoir 26 have been digitized and are available online.

 In 1836, the New York State Legislature passed an act to provide for a geological and natural history survey of New York State.
 Survey staff were charged "to make an accurate and complete geological survey of this state…and furnish a full and scientific description of its rocks, soils and minerals, and of its botanical and zoological productions."
 The information collected was published in six sections: zoology, botany, mineralogy, geology, agriculture and paleontology.
-We are digitizing a set which includes hand-colored plates.
+The Library digitized a set that includes hand-colored plates.

 Agriculture of New York: This five-volume set by Ebenezer Emmons was published between 1846 and 1854.
 It includes an account of the classification, composition and distribution of the soils and rocks, as well as a view of the agricultural productions of NYS.